-We roam landscapes filled with 24/7 light, heat, A/C, Netflix and hot water.
+We roam landscapes filled with 24/7 light, heat, A/C, Netflix, and hot water.
 Life is pretty sweet.

 Regardless of your political stripes, environmental concerns, or other considerations, it’s important to realize that humans are not fixin’ to go off-grid.
 We’ll diversify and improve our energy infrastructure, but oil and gas will continue to help power civilization for the foreseeable future.
-So, why is it important to tap into and refine our “Jurassic Brew” right here in the U.S.A.?
+So, why is it important to tap into and refine our “jurassic brew” right here in the U.S.A.?
 From embargo imbroglios to the carbon footprint of imported carbon fuels, it’s complicated.
 It would require many hours of scrolling, talking to oilmen (and women), geologists, politicians, and economists worldwide to begin to understand all the nuances.

 Reason number one is the economy.
 After all, we’re not swirling crude oil in our wine glasses, poetically waxing about its bouquet and viscosity.
-One thing Americans want, and too seldom seem to get, are goods made in the U.S., and the resulting jobs.
+One thing Americans want, and too seldom seem to get, are goods made in the U.S.A., and the resulting jobs.
 We like independence and getting things done for ourselves.
-That’s the American Way, and if ever there was a place that epitomizes that attitude, it’s Texas, the state that’s often top-of-mind when many of us think of oil.
+That’s the American way.
+If ever there was a place that epitomizes that attitude, it’s Texas, the state that’s often top-of-mind when many of us think of oil.
 Texas and the Gulf of Mexico lead the country in oil production.
 The Permian basin in West Texas and New Mexico is one of our richest repositories of legacy oil and shale.
 U.S. Energy Secretary and Texan, Rick Perry, tweeted this in June of 2018:

 “America is the world leader in oil and gas production because of American ingenuity, American innovation, and hardworking Americans across the country.”

 Another thing that’s as American as apple pie is that we don’t like being charged a penny more than is absolutely necessary.
-The U.S. Energy Boom has brought down prices significantly from those we were paying at the pump 10 years ago.
+The U.S. energy boom has brought down prices significantly from those we were paying at the pump 10 years ago.

-Look to Phoenix Construction, and Phoenix Excavation Services, (we do ground control) for our oil services expertise, construction management, land clearing, commercial excavating, and commercial building and development.
+Look to Phoenix Construction, and Phoenix Excavation Services.
+We do ground control for our oil services expertise, construction management, land clearing, commercial excavating, and commercial building and development.
 We’re also leaders in precast solutions, including parking structures.
 U.S. born and Texas-honed, we think you’ll like our way of getting things done.